test

 Convection heaters draw in cool air from the room and heat it, causing the hot air to rise.
 As a result, they tend to work best in well-insulated rooms with low ceilings to keep the heat closer to ground level.

-Radiant heaters transfer heat from the outer surfaces of the heater to nearby objects or surfaces.
-Because the heat stays lower in the room in this variety of heater, they can work in large, open spaces and rooms with high ceilings or poor insulation.
+Inbuilt wood heaters in Sydney, like radiant heaters, transfer heat from the outer surfaces of the heater to nearby objects or surfaces.
+Because the heat stays lower in the room with this type of heater, they can be effective in large, open spaces and rooms with high ceilings or poor insulation.

 Some heaters, such as the Axis H1600XXL Double Sided Inbuilt Wood Fireplace, use a combination of all three heating techniques to deliver comprehensive heating.